I7-Examples/When-in-Rome-1/docs/source.txt

 To decide whether (item - a thing) interests (character - a person):
 	if the item is a person, no;
-	if the character has the item
+	if the character has the item:
-	begin;
 		if the item is stinky and the odor sensitivity of the creature is inverse, yes;
 		if the item is delicious, yes;
 		no;
-	end if;
 	if the character is acquisitive, yes;
 	if [the character is hungry and] the item is delicious, yes; [For diagnostic simplicity during the first episode, we will not require the character to be hungry.] if the character is cold and the item is wearable, yes;